 Tim, like we’ve already touched upon, is still Tim (as he says).
 That scene of Tim offering Coach help and Coach taking him up on that offer seemed so random since nothing came after that.
 I guess we’ll see more as the weeks go by.

 Landry… Could he actually take a leadership role on the Lions?
 Maybe not your typical team captain, but he seems ready and very willing to take the lead.
 I have no idea where him and Jess are going though.
 Tyra is supposed to make an appearance sometime this season so that will be interesting.

 And don’t forget Buddy!
 He seems to have finally found his match in Joe McCoy.
 He isn’t the honorary team cheerleader he once was and I think it’s only a matter of time before he deflects to the Lions too, though they made a good point about his dealership suffering if he ever went against the Panthers.

-Randomly, Mike Leach’s cameo where he spouts off some existential wisdom about pirates or something was actually a little more interesting than Mack Brown’s, if not entertaining and again, totally random.
+Randomly, Mike Leach’s cameo where he spouts off some existential wisdom about pirates or something was actually a little more interesting than Mack Brown’s, if not more entertaining and again, totally random.
+And awesome!